Destination

 At the bay’s entrance, Herceg Novi is a lively town known for its historic fortresses and lush botanical gardens.
 Begin your visit at Forte Mare, a waterfront fortress with stunning Adriatic views, then explore Kanli Kula, an open-air theater hosting cultural events in the summer.

-Visit the Stone Village Zlijebi: The Hidden Gem of Kotor Bay
+Visit the Stone Village Zlijebi

 Bonus Tip: There’s a St. Nicholas church with a fantastic view of the coastline.